Getting a new electric vehicle is exciting. You want to skip the gas station and start waking up to a full battery every morning.

 This change lets compatible chargers and cars run at the full 48 amps.
 You will appreciate that extra speed on days with heavy driving.

-We often see this with the Tesla Wall Connector or a Ford Mach-E with a high-amp onboard charger.
+We often see this with the Tesla Wall Connector, a Rivian R1S, or a Ford Mustang Mach-E with a high-amp onboard charger.
+Chevy Bolt EUV and Hyundai Ioniq 5 owners also benefit from the faster throughput.
 That jump from 40 amps to 48 amps is the difference between adding 30 miles of range per hour and 44 miles of range per hour.

 Long-Term Reliability